 2. PLAN for the short and long-term management of aquatic and terrestrial invasives and PRIORITIZE species focus based on invasive plant population size and habitat impacts.

-We surveyed over 2,550 acres of riparian lands between Corvallis and Albany to identify high quality habitats and map populations of priority invasive plants.
+We surveyed close to 3,000 acres of riparian and aquatic habitats between Corvallis and Albany to identify high quality habitats and map populations of priority invasive plants.

 |Species Found in Small Patches||Species Abundant, Yet Controllable||High Quality Habitat|

 |Japanese knotweed||English ivy||~15% or 385 acres of area surveyed|

 |Purple loosestrife||False brome||Mostly on public land|

 |Scotch broom||Water primrose species||Mostly in relatively undisturbed sites|

 |Spotted knapweed||Old man’s beard||Patches average six acres|

 3. PROTECT high quality habitat through control and containment of target invasive plants.